Workers strike at all 3 Detroit automakers in a battle for a bigger share of industry profits

 Members of the United Auto Workers union began picketing at a General Motors assembly plant in Wentzville, Missouri; a Ford factory in Wayne, Michigan, near Detroit; and a Stellantis Jeep plant in Toledo, Ohio.

-It is the first time in the union’s 88-year history that all three companies were targeted simultaneously.
+It is the first time in the union's 88-year history that all three companies were targeted simultaneously — and the workers' action received support from President Joe Biden, who dispatched aides to Detroit to help resolve the impasse and said the Big 3 automakers should share their "record profits."

 The strikes will likely chart the future of the union and of America's homegrown auto industry at a time when U.S. labor is flexing its might and the companies face a historic transition from building internal combustion automobiles to making electric vehicles.